davidmkwon/rl/README.md

 This repository showcases my reinforcement learning explorations!
 A good amount of them will be using OpenAI's [gym](https://github.com/openai/gym), an open source library that contains various environments to explore rl algorithms on.
 I highly recommend this library as you don't need to worry about setting up a proper environment.
 I will also occasionally create and use my own environments.

-Because of the various (and rapidily expanding) number of reinforcement learning algorithms, I try to implement a variety of them and compare performances.
-Most explorations will have some kind of final rewards graph(s) in their README that displays the progression of rewards over episodes
+There is a rapdily growing number of reinforcement learning algorithms, from DQN to PPO to A3C.
+In this repo lie my attempts to implement them as best as possible.

 **currently working on**: [atari-pong](https://github.com/davidmkwon/rl/tree/master/src/atari-pong/)